clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta-intro/bare-metal-install-beta-intro.rst

 #.
 Continue to :ref:`bare-metal-install-beta`

-.. _Download the live install image: https://download.clearlinux.org/image/
+.. _Navigate to the image directory: https://download.clearlinux.org/image/